 If you’re not interested in medication and would prefer a more natural approach to managing and alleviating your condition, then you may want to consider weight loss.
-While weight loss is not a cure for incontinence, the science dictates that it can help to alleviate symptoms and is more effective when combined with other treatment methods.
+While weight loss is not a cure for incontinence, the science suggests that it can help to alleviate symptoms and is more effective when combined with other treatment methods.

 Stress incontinence is a type of urinary incontinence.